adambrett/php-shell-wrapper/README.md

 Dry*      | Exit code             |       | x         | x
 Fake*     | Exit code             |       | x         | x

-Use `FakeRunner` into unit tests for emulate command running.
+You can use `FakeRunner` in your unit tests to emulate running a command.
-Use `DryRunner` when your application gets --dry-run argument and there is need to only print the command
+You can use `DryRunner `for debugging purposes, or when your application uses a `--dry-run` type argument and you want to echo the command rather than run it.

 SubCommands
 -----------